Hospital Canselor Tuanku Muhriz UKM: History

-Hospital Canselor Tuanku Muhriz UKM has an interlinked history with the Faculty of Medicine, UKM.
+Hospital Canselor Tuanku Muhriz UKM (previous name: Pusat Perubatan Universiti Kebangsaan Malaysia, PPUKM) has an interlinked history with the Faculty of Medicine, UKM.
 The faculty was formed on 30 May 1972.
 This faculty started the premedical course at the Faculty of Sciences, Main Campus of UKM at Jalan Pantai Baru, Kuala Lumpur in May 1973.
 The first batch numbering up to 44 students attended the course.
-Preclinical Medical Course started in May 1974 at the temporary building allocated for Medical Faculty in the Kuala Lumpur Hospital (HKL) area.
+Pre-Clinical Medical Course started in May 1974 at the temporary building allocated for Medical Faculty in the Kuala Lumpur Hospital (HKL) area.
 On 27 February 1975, the Ministry of Health officially agreed to designate HKL as the teaching hospital for UKM and since May 1976 all clinical courses are done at HKL.
 In 1977, a permanent building for the Medical Faculty beside HKL was completed and could be used fully.

 Alongside the faculty building, courses related to medicine are also being conducted at the Branch Campus, Hospital Branch Tanjung Karang and Health Clinic Ibu at Tanjung Karang, Selangor.
 Research in the field of medicine was increased to improve the faculty's role in the field of medicine and education.
 By increasing the number of medical students and by starting the Degree Continuation Program, the usage of clinical equipment training at Ministry of Health hospitals was expanded.

 Furthermore, with the Ministry of Health and the Faculty of Medicine worked in close co-operation, more doctors have graduated.
-The medical students are trained in General Surgery, Orthopedic Surgery and Otolaryngology Surgery, Ophthalmology Surgery, Radiology, Pediatric, Psychiatric, Anesthesiology, Medicine and Obstetric & Gynecology.
+The medical students are trained in General Surgery, Orthopedic Surgery and Otolaryngology Surgery, Ophthalmology Surgery, Radiology, Pediatric, Psychiatric, Anesthesiology, Medicine and Obstetric and Gynecology.
 The Faculty of Medicine currently offers courses at the Doctor of Philosophy level for the preclinical program.